Calendar of Acupuncture, Traditional Chinese Medicine and Naturopathic Medicine Classes

 Registration is open!More Info Register Now

-Dr. Yvonne Farrell – Using the Eight Extraordinary Vessels (topic TBD), and Practicum!
+Dr. Yvonne Farrell – The Eight Extraordinary Vessels 101 / The Architect of Change / Practicum!

 Did you know that the Eight Extraordinary Vessels regulate psycho-emotional states?
 Of course you didn’t, we did not learn that in depth in TCM school!
 Did you know that the Channels of Acupuncture and Eight Extraordinary Vessels can help treat things like addictions, trauma, PTSD, and more?
 Interested in learning more?